Concurrency in C#: Step-by-Step Tutorial 2025

 Elapsed time: 4.721s

 Great!
-That means each request takes around one second because the scraper visited five pages.
+Each request takes around one second because the scraper visited five pages.

 But what if you want the script to make the requests in parallel?
 Read on to learn how!